automateps/AutomatePS/Docs/Set-AMEmailConditionFilter.md

 ```

 ## DESCRIPTION
-Set-AMEmailConditionFilter modifies a filter in an AutoMate Enterprise Email condition.
+Set-AMEmailConditionFilter modifies a filter in an Automate Email condition.

 ## EXAMPLES